grafana/github-datasource/docs/sources/annotations/_index.md

 If you want to add titles or tags to the annotations, you can add additional fields with the appropriate types.

 For more information on how to configure a query, refer to [Built-in query editor](https://grafana.com/docs/grafana/latest/dashboards/build-dashboards/annotate-visualizations/#built-in-query).

+{{< admonition type="note" >}}
+There are two times that affect an annotation:

+The time range of the dashboard or panel
+The time that should be used to display the event on the graph The first selection is used to filter the events that display on the graph.
+For example, if you select "closed at", only events that were "closed" in your dashboard's time range will be displayed on the graph.

+The second selection is used to determine where on the graph the event should be displayed.

+Typically these will be the same, however there are some cases where you may want them to be different.
+{{< /admonition >}}